 Why you should listen

-Xu Liu received his Ph.
-D. from Baylor College of Medicine.
-During his Ph.
-D., he studied the mechanisms of learning and memory using fruit flies as a model system.
+During his PhD, Xu Liu studied the mechanisms of learning and memory, using fruit flies as a model system.
 By changing the expression of certain genes in the fly brain, he generated smart flies that can learn many times faster than their peers.
-Using live imaging, he also detected learning induced changes in the brain cells and observed memory formation inside the brain with light.
+Using live imaging, he also detected learning-induced changes in the brain cells and observed memory formation inside the brain with light.

 After graduation, he moved to MIT and joined Dr. Susumu Tonegawa's lab as a postdoctoral associate.
 He continued his pursuit of memory with light there.
 Instead of just watching memory formation, he developed a system in mice where one can not only identify and label cells in the brain for a particular memory, but also turn these cells on and off with light to activate this memory at will.
-This work was published in Science, and has been covered by the media worldwide, including The Boston Globe, Scientific American, The Daily Mail, and The Guardian.
+This work was published in Science and has been covered by the media worldwide.
+Liu passed away in February 2015.

 Total Recall, Eternal Sunshine of the Spotless Mind, Inception.
 In today’s talk, MIT neuroscientists Steve Ramirez and Xu Liu admit that their latest study — in which they located a specific memory in a mouse’s brain and designed a system to activate and deactivate it at will — might remind people of these movies.
 And there […]Continue reading